dojonorth/fun-basics-dojo/README.md

 * *In a List context:* +2 would be applied to every element in the list.
 * *In a Promise (or Future) context:* +2 would only be applied once the value had been evaluated.

-The key is that only the context itself understands how to contextually take a function and apply it to its value(s) and this detail is abstracted away from whoever is making the call to it.
+The key is that only the context itself understands how to contextually take a function and apply it to its value(s) and this detail is abstracted away from the caller.

 #### Exercise
 Open BeginnersCodeballSpec and un-ignore and make pass the tests.

+Now, we're going to create a Codeball!
+Codeballs can either be empty or hold things.
+They are also functors and so allow us to perform operations on their contents.
+The particular Codeball that we're making here is only a beginner's one and so us limited in what it can do.
+In particular, only able to hold Codemon and perform operations on the captive Codemon that return other Codemon.
-Here we establish a basic endofunctor (functor that only maps between instances of the same type).
+In CT terminiology, this make it an endofunctor (a functor that only maps between instances of the same type).

 Additional Notes:
 * Being able to map across a collection that may contain either something or nothing without having to differentiate between the two cases is a very powerful pattern that allows for the streamlining of programming to single logical pipes that don't feature continuous branching - so-called *railway-orientated programming*.